 This project hopes that by doing something, something will happen.

 It was an honor to make this project and I’m truly excited to see where it takes me with my other work.
 I hope to be in the midst of a new body of work.
+The folks at I-Park made a mini site about the work I did there, you can see it at this link.

 To read more news, check out the most recent newsletter here.
 Thank you all for the continued support.